cyberbotics/competition-template/README.md

 ### 4. Modify the Robot Controller

-You can now modify the main robot [controller files](../../tree/main/controllers/edit_me) and push the modification to the main branch of your repository.
+You can now modify your [main robot controller file](../../blob/main/controllers/edit_me/edit_me.py) or create new files in this folder and push the modification to the main branch of your repository.
 A series of automated actions will take place in a few seconds.
 If everything went well, your repository should appear after some time in the leader board of the benchmark.
 If there was a problem, an issue will be open automatically on your repository by the organizer.